Know these Top School Safety Tips

-Every year, 14 million children experience an unintentional injury; up to 25 percent of the accidents occur in and around their school.
+Unintentional injuries are the leading of death for children in the United States.
+A substantial portion of these accidents occur in and around the child’s school.
 It makes sense; more than 53 million children attend school and they spend almost a quarter of their day on school property.
 Parents don’t have a lot of control over preventing a school injury since their children are under alternate supervision.

 Top School Safety Tips